Python is a widely used high-level programming language. It is also one of the most popular and flexible server-side languages.

 Click Next to proceed to the Advanced Options screen.

 6. Select whether to disable the path length limit.
-Choosing this option will allow Python to bypass the 260-character MAX_PATH
+This option allows Python to bypass the 260-character MAX_PATH

 limit.

-The option will not affect any other system settings, and disabling it resolves potential name-length issues.
+The option does not affect any other system settings, but disabling it resolves potential name-length issues.
 We recommend selecting the option and closing the setup.

-If the Python installer does not include the Add Python to PATH checkbox or you have not selected that option, continue in this step.
-Otherwise, skip to the next step.
+If the Python installer does not include the Add Python to PATH checkbox or you have not selected that option, add Python to PATH manually.

-Adding the Python path to the PATH variable alleviates the need to use the full path to access the Python program in the command line.
-It instructs Windows to review all the folders added to the PATH environment variable and to look for the python.exe program in those folders.
+This alleviates the need to use the full path to access the Python program in the command line.
+It instructs Windows to review all the folders added to the path environment variable and to look for the python.exe program in those folders.

 To add Python to PATH, do the following: